Gut Renovations Challenges: Prep for a Smoother Remodel

 Plan for hidden problems under floors and walls

-Gutting the house often reveals unpleasantries, like black mold, termite activity, rotting studs, and joists or foundation issues.
+Gutting and renovating a house often reveals unpleasantries, like black mold, termite activity, rotting studs, and joists or foundation issues.
 The best way to handle these is through discovery and repair, which will prevent problems from worsening as time goes on.
 Perform this due diligence with your contractor so they can provide a more accurate cost estimate and work schedule.

 Clearly communicate about timing & scheduling